We Tried 5 Methods for Cleaning Tile Grout — and the Winner Was Ridiculously Effective

 - Rating: 3/5

 How it went: This method is simple and most of us have the everyday ingredients already on hand.
-It worked almost as well as the lemon and vinegar method (see below), and it was slightly easier to put together because I didn’t need to squeeze lemon juice.
+It worked almost as well as the lemon and vinegar method (see below), and it was slightly easier to put together because I didn’t need to squeeze any lemons.
 But, baking soda and hydrogen peroxide might be best for grout that isn’t too dirty or for quick touch-ups because, honestly, the before and after wasn’t too dramatic.

 Grout Cleaning Method: Tide to Go Pen